-It was accomplished in the first year of 21st century.
+It was accomplished in the first year of the 21st century.

-The outdoor area of the museum attracts tourists to a host of houses modeling after the traditional architecture of ethnic minorities, especially those who live in Northern and Central highlands.
+The outdoor area of the museum attracts tourists to a host of houses modeling after the traditional architecture of ethnic minorities, especially those who live in the Northern and Central Highlands.

 Visitors can learn more about the diversity of perspectives traditions and living styles of various ethnics.